 Polynesians discovered and then mysteriously abandoned the island around the time Aotearoa was being settled.
 Next on the scene was Captain Cook, who noted the towering Norfolk Pines and described the island as 'paradise'.
 High praise indeed, from a seafarer who spent time in Tahiti, Hawaii and many other famously pretty places.

-Don’t come here expecting towering hotels and fast-paced nightlife.
+Don't come here expecting towering hotels and fast-paced nightlife.
 Instead, take the opportunity to unwind in nature and explore the local attractions.
-Swim and snorkel in Emily Bay, taste the wines at Two Chimneys Winery, and wander through some of the oldest Georgian buildings in the southern hemisphere.
+Swim and snorkel in Emily Bay, taste the wines, and wander through some of the oldest Georgian buildings in the southern hemisphere.
 You can also try your hand at fishing – ask about the local charter boats.

-If you’re a history buff you’ll know that Norfolk’s first European residents were convicts, who turned up not long after the first fleet arrived in Sydney.
-The shackled loaf-stealers have long since departed but there’s a reminder of their presence in historic buildings of the Kingston Arthurs Vale Historical Area (KAHVA).
+If you're a history buff you'll know that Norfolk's first European residents were convicts, who turned up not long after the first fleet arrived in Sydney.
+The shackled loaf-stealers have long since departed but there's a reminder of their presence in historic buildings of World Heritage listed Kingston.

 At only eight kilometres by five kilometres, Norfolk is easy to travel around.
-There’s no public transport and only one taxi.
-Bikes and cars are easy to hire, and you won’t have to worry about airport transfers, as your accommodation will send a driver to pick you up and deliver you to their doorstep.
+There's no public transport.
+Cars are easy to hire, and you won't have to worry about airport transfers, as your accommodation will send a driver to pick you up and deliver you to their doorstep.